Guide

 What is the OpenClaw Nylas Plugin?

-This means the agent calls tools like nylas_list_emails and nylas_send_email with structured parameters and gets JSON responses back — no command construction, no output parsing, and no exec-approvals.json.
+The agent calls tools like nylas_list_emails and nylas_send_email with validated parameters and gets JSON responses back — no command construction, no output parsing, and no exec-approvals.json.
+The CLI exec guide covers the alternative shell-based approach.

 Key advantages over the exec approach: